A martingale approach to noncommutative stochastic calculus: Preliminaries

-Next, we turn to noncommutative $L^p$-spaces.
-Please see \cite{daSilva2018} for a detailed development of the basic properties of noncommutative $L^p$-spaces in the von Neumann algebra setting.
-Most of the basic properties of noncommutative $L^p$-spaces still hold in the $\mathrm{C}^*$-algebra case -- in fact, they may be deduced from the von Neumann algebra case -- but the authors are unaware of a reference in which these facts are proved.
-We fill this gap in Appendix \ref{sec.CstarLp}
+Now, we turn to noncommutative $L^p$ spaces.
+See \cite{daSilva2018} for a detailed development of the basic properties of noncommutative $L^p$ spaces in the von Neumann algebra setting.
+Most of these basic properties still hold in the $\mathrm{C}^*$-algebra case---in fact, they may be deduced from the von Neumann algebra case---but we are unaware of a reference in which these facts are proven.
+We fill this gap in Appendix \ref{sec.CstarLp}.